-We are grateful to Franklin Allen, Thorsten Beck, Tobias Berg, Bruno Biais, Charles Calomiris, Barbara Casu, Stijn Claessens, Jens Hagendorff, Iftekhar Hasan, Vasso Ioannidou, Kose John, Alex Michaelides, Philip Molyneux, Alan Morrison, Andrea Polo, Anthony Saunders, Joel Shapiro, Panagiotis Staikouras, Amir Sufi, John Thanassoulis, Chris Tsoumas, Francesco Vallascas, Paolo Volpin, and Robert DeYoung.
-We also thank conference participants at the "9th Swiss Winter Conference on Financial Intermediation (CEPR)", the "Reputation Symposium - University of Oxford", the Bank Colloquium - University of Limoges, the Bank of England, the "EFiC Conference in Banking and Finance", the "15th Conference on Research on Economic Theory & Econometrics (CRETE)" and the "6th International Ioannina Meeting on Applied Economics and Finance", as well as seminar participants at the Cass Business School, Surrey Business School, Essex Business School, the Athens University of Economics and Business, the University of Cyprus, University College Dublin, and the Cyprus University of Technology.
-The title takes its inspiration from a quote by Simone Elkeles in Perfect Chemistry.

-"What's the Use of Having a Reputation If You Can't Ruin It Every Now and Then?"
-Regulatory Enforcement Actions on Banks and the Structure of Loan Syndicates
+We are especially grateful to two anonymous referees, Franklin Allen, Charles Calomiris, Barbara Casu, Stijn Claessens, Douglas Cumming (Editor), Jens Hagendorff, Iftekhar Hasan, Vasso Ioannidou, Philip Molyneux, Alan Morrison, Andrea Polo, Anthony Saunders, Panagiotis Staikouras, Amir Sufi, John Thanassoulis, Chris Tsoumas, Francesco Vallascas, and Paolo Volpin.
+We also thank conference participants at the "9th Swiss Winter Conference on Financial Intermediation (CEPR)", the "Reputation Symposium - University of Oxford", the Bank Colloquium - University of Limoges, the Bank of England, the "EFiC Conference in Banking and Finance", the "15th Conference on Research on Economic Theory & Econometrics (CRETE)" and the "6th International Ioannina Meeting on Applied Economics and Finance", as well as seminar participants at the Cass Business School, Surrey Business School, Essex Business School, Exeter Business School, the Athens University of Technology.
+The paper previously circulated under the title ""What's the Use of Having a Reputation If You Can't Ruin It Every Now and Then?"
+Regulatory Enforcement Actions on Banks and the Structure of Loan Syndicates".
+Ongena acknowledges financial support from ERC ADG 2016 - GA 740272 lending.